 How Are New Construction Homes Appraised?

-An appraisal is part of the home buying process, but how can appraiser give a value to a home that hasn’t been built yet?
+An appraisal is part of the home buying process, but how can appraiser give a value to a new construction home that hasn’t been built yet?

 With a typical appraisal, an appraiser uses a ‘Sales Comparison Approach’ and identifies recent comparable home sales, usually within the same neighborhood.
 However, these comparables for new construction homes in new subdivision developments are often not listed in the Multiple Listing Service (MLS) and are more difficult to locate and verify the sales data.